lyteword/chspurgeon-tod/volume-7/psalm-144.md

 c) A blessed boasting.

-d) An incentive, enough to set others longing.— *J.F.*
+d) An incentive, enough to set others longing.— *J. F.*

 **Verse 3.** A note of interrogation, exclamation, and admiration.

 **Verse 3.** The question,

-1\.Denies any right in man to claim the regard of God.
+1\.
+Denies any right in man to claim the regard of God.

-2\.Asserts the great honour God has nevertheless put upon him.
+2\.
+Asserts the great honour God has nevertheless put upon him.

-3\.Suggests that the true reason of God's generous dealings is the graciousness of his own heart.
+3\.
+Suggests that the true reason of God's generous dealings is the graciousness of his own heart.

-4\.Implies the becomingness of gratitude and humility.
+4\.
+Implies the becomingness of gratitude and humility.

-5\.Encourages the most unworthy to put their confidence in God.— *J.F.*
+5\.
+Encourages the most unworthy to put their confidence in God.— *J. F.*

 **Verse 3.**

-1\.What was man as he came from the hands of his Creator?
+1\.
+What was man as he came from the hands of his Creator?

 a) Rational.